NicholasBrown-01/taskmaster/README.md

 ### Lab41 AWS Tools and Analytics

-This lab taught us to track specified demographics on user activity which can be view/veriried via a csv download from the Analytic Section of our AWS Dashboard.
+This lab taught us to track specified demographics on user activity which can be view/verified via a csv download from the Analytic Section of our AWS Dashboard.
 We also had to implement text-to-speech which I did for the Task Description Input box, as well as adding a translator from English to Spanish for the Task Details Page Description text view.

+### Lab42 Monetization and Google Ads

+For this lab I added a button to my Main Activity that you should see at the bottom.
+It will take you to the ads page with a banner ad the bottom, Reward Above that, and interstitial above that.
+This lab was a 1 for 1 off of lecture today.